Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 Hayden Davis:

-Milei and his team told me that there would be a very important interview tomorrow, which would be broadcast live on television.
-He should clarify the doubts about me and the Libra project itself, as he is clearly also under scrutiny.
+Milei and his team told me there would be a very important interview tomorrow, which would be broadcast live on television.
+He should clarify the doubts about me and the LIBRA project itself, as he is clearly under scrutiny.

-In the original LIBRA launch plan, Milei would release another video, and then some other high-profile individuals would interact with him.
-So at that time, our idea was whether we could drive away the "snipers" by withdrawing liquidity while retaining funds to prevent the project from completely collapsing after the price drop, and then let Milei release a second video and reinvest the funds, replicating a "Trump-like explosion feast."
+In the original LIBRA launch plan, Milei would release another video, followed by interactions with other high-profile individuals.
+So at that time, we thought, could we drive away the "snipers" by extracting liquidity while retaining funds to prevent the project from completely collapsing after a price drop, and then have Milei release a second video and reinvest the funds to replicate a "TRUMP-like explosion feast"?

-I don't know why Milei deleted the first post; I suspect he faced immense political pressure, which caused him to panic.
-Given his position, I completely understand how he feels.
+I don't know why Milei deleted the first post.
+I suspect he faced immense political pressure, which led to his panic.
+Given his position, I completely understand his feelings.

 Part 3: I Still Hold 100 Million Dollars, But I Don't Know What to Do